MultiQC/MultiQC/docs/modules.md

 you think would be helpful.
 Please avoid using heading levels 1 to 3.
 ```

-Make a reference to this in the YAML frontmatter at the top of
+Make a reference to this in the YAML _frontmatter_ list at the top of
 `docs/README.md` - this allows the website to find the file to build
 the documentation.